 Тhe field school started: 2025

-Site and venue: The Archaeological site of Stobi is located near the village of Gradsko, Republic of North Macedonia.
-Since 2012, Stobi is included in the World Monuments Fund Watch list among the sites with universal significance - read more here!
+Site and venue: The Archaeological site of Stobi is located near the village of Gradsko, the Republic of North Macedonia.
+Since 2012, Stobi has been included in the World Monuments Fund Watch list among the sites with universal significance - read more here!

 Period in the project's focus: Roman, Late Roman (2nd century - 6th century CE)